-In addition to ensuring quality, affordable health care is available to lower-income populations in the Houston region, we are also committed to the wellbeing of entire communities within the region.
+In addition to ensuring quality, affordable health care is available to lower-income populations in the Houston region, we are committed to the wellbeing of entire communities.
 Does a community in Southwest Houston, for instance, have enough healthy food and clean air?
 What about sufficient housing?
 Is one community experiencing discrimination or racism as a daily part of life?
-These environmental and social factors negatively impact individual health.
+These environmental/social factors negatively impact individual and community health.

 Our vision is to close the health disparities certain communities face in the region.
-For now, we continue our longtime focus on housing, whether apartments for the homeless, hospice care for AIDS patients, or adult day activities for those with developmental or mental health disabilities.
+We continue our longtime focus on housing, whether apartments for the homeless, hospice care, or adult day activities.

 Part of community wellness to us means providing basic support and health education.

 The Omega House is a hospice for patients who are people living with HIV (PLWH), many from the LGBTQ community.
 Approximately 67% of our residents are people of color.
 Our respite program cares for those who are recovering from illnesses or post surgeries, that need a brief recovery period (up to 90 days) until they get back on their feet.

 All our residents are treated with respect and without judgement, even when immediate family are not accepting of them.
 For those who do maintain family ties, Omega House provides a safe place to receive quality care while still allowing loved ones to visit.
 This is especially important during the COVID pandemic.
 Even with our rigorous safety precautions, we are able to safely allow family members to visit sick and dying residents who otherwise might be cut off from them in a hospital.